Summary

 What to Do Instead:

-Activities like running or heavy lifting can worsen DDD.
-They create stress on discs and lead to more pain.
+Running and heavy lifting are two activities that can exacerbate Degenerative Disc Disease (DDD).
+They increase pain by putting stress on the discs.
 Running causes repetitive impact that can damage discs further.

 What to Do Instead: